-Module 1: Elements of computer networks
+Module 1: Fundamental concepts of computer networks

-Module 2: Network communication models
+Module 2: Network and communication protocols

-Module 3: Network and communication protocols
+Module 3: Network design and configuration

 Module 4: Network switching and routing

-Module 6: Network security and management
+Module 5: Network management and security

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.